catduckgnaf/rtl_433_ha/README.md

 Yes I plan to make an add on, but the nice thing about this, if using another machine for RTL, having this template transperent and configured to not find a million devices by default is better.

 In combination, this updated script and config will mean you simply need to delete "-" and then autodsicover will work for that protocol only!
+(Well that last part is coming soon)

 Currently it is suggested you use the existing Add-ons "Next" branch, and copy this repos config over after install.
 I am looking to streamline that as well.